 Picture this: You’re in the middle of the worst migraine attack you’ve ever had.
 You know how severe your migraine symptoms usually are thanks to careful tracking, so you’re certain that this attack is on a different level.

-That’s a tough call to make when you’re in excruciating pain, and it’s even tougher now that you also have to consider the potential exposure to COVID-19.
+That’s a tough call to make when you’re in excruciating pain, and it’s even tougher now that you also have to consider the potential exposure to COVID-19, assuming you haven't already gotten a COVID vaccine.
 To make sure you’ll be prepared if you find yourself in this situation, we got Cove Medical Advisor Dr. Philip Bain’s advice on how to decide when to seek emergency care for a migraine.

 What happens when you go to the emergency room for a migraine?

 The most important question to consider before you head to the E.R. is also the most obvious: How will they treat your migraine when you get there?
 After all, there’s no point in traveling there if they’re just going to give you the same medication you have at home.